Samuel Green (printer): Early life and family

 Green married twice, the marriages of which produced nineteen children.
 Some of his sons also became printers, working in Connecticut, Maryland, Pennsylvania and Nova Scotia, among other places.
 His first wife, was Jane Banbridge, who died on November 16, 1657, after which on February 23, 1662, he married Sarah Clark (1644-1707).
 Green had a daughter, Elizabeth, who became involved with Marmaduke Johnson, sent over from England to assist him in his printing business, but when Johnson, who had a wife back in England, proposed to her, without Green's consent, it put a serious strain on their business relationship, though they still managed, however, to work well together.

 Samuel Green was a progenitor of the Green family of printers.
 His son, Samuel Jr., was from his first wife.
 Samuel's son from his second wife, Bartholomew Green Sr., (1666–1732) was a printer, and his son, Bartholomew Green Jr. was the printer of The Boston News-Letter.
-Timothy Green was the son of Samuel Green, Jr., who was also a printer in Boston who produced works for booksellers.
+Timothy Green was the son of Samuel Green Jr., who was also a printer in Boston who produced works for booksellers.
 Samuel's great-grandson was Timothy Green.
 Timothy had a son, Jonas Green, who settled at New London in 1714.

 Printing career

-Green was among the first printers to emerge in the American colonies who arrived at Cambridge some eight years before Stephen Daye who brought over America's first printing press from England.
-No records of Green's printing activity, however, are extant until ten years after Daye began his printing operation in Cambridge.
+Green was among the first printers to emerge in the American colonies.
+He arrived in Cambridge some eight years before Elizabeth Glover, who brought over America's first printing press from England with her husband Joseph, who died on the voyage.
+No records of Green's printing activity, however, are extant until ten years after Stephen Daye began operating the printing press in Glover's house in Cambridge.
 Green was also Cambridge's town clerk, and captain of the town militia.